fubar2/toolfactory/README.md

-﻿# Note as at August 8 2020
+﻿#Breaking news!
+Docker container is recommended as at August 2020

-The updated ToolFactory is available from the main toolshed.
-However, the Docker version is highly recommended for isolation.
+A Docker container can be built - see the docker directory.
+It is highly recommended for isolation.
+It also has an integrated toolshed to allow installation of new tools back into the Galaxy being used to generate them.

-That container was built from quay.io/bgruening/galaxy:20.05 but updates the Galaxy code to the dev branch - it seems to work fine with updated bioblend>=0.14 with planemo and the right version of gxformat2 so workflow and history can be added to the container to make a useful environment with sample tools
+Built from quay.io/bgruening/galaxy:20.05 but updates the Galaxy code to the dev branch - it seems to work fine with updated bioblend>=0.14 with planemo and the right version of gxformat2 needed by the ToolFactory (TF).

 The runclean.sh script run from the docker subdirectory of your local clone of this repository should create a container (eventually) and serve it at localhost:8080 with a toolshed at localhost:9009.

-The Dockerfile will clone a recent Galaxy dev with an updated set of requirements because some things needed don't work well with that old bioblend.

 Once it's up, please restart Galaxy in the container with
 ```docker exec [container name] supervisorctl restart galaxy: ```